aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-links-and-actions/add-hyperlink/_index.md

 ---
-title: Add Hyperlink
+title: Add Hyperlink In PDF File
-linktitle: Add Hyperlink
+linktitle: Add Hyperlink In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Easily add interactive hyperlinks in your PDF files with Aspose.PDF for .NET.
+description: Easily add interactive hyperlinks in PDF file with Aspose.PDF for .NET.
 type: docs
 weight: 10
 url: /net/programming-with-links-and-actions/add-hyperlink/
 ---

-Adding hyperlinks in a PDF document allows you to create interactive hyperlinks to other pages, websites, or destinations in the document.
+Adding hyperlinks in PDF file allows you to create interactive hyperlinks to other pages, websites, or destinations in the document.
 With Aspose.PDF for .NET, you can easily add hyperlinks by following the following source code:

 ## Step 1: Import required libraries